PickledPenguin/Auto_Grade/README.md

 2.) pip or pip3

-3.) all project requirments in requirements.txt
+3.) all project requirements in requirements.txt

 Once you have pip or pip3, type the following bash command in the project directory to install all the project requirements: